Dunwoody is northern suburb of Atlanta which became a separate city in 2008. However, European settlement began as early as the 1830s.

 The Spruill Gallery occupies another of Dunwoody’s historic structures, dating from around the 1860s.

-It hosts between four and six major art exhibitions each year, and in doing so promotes established artists, those new to the field, and works completed in the onsite education centre.
+It hosts between four and six major art exhibitions each year, and in doing so promotes established artists, those new to the field, and works completed in the onsite education center.

 The gallery also plays host to an artist’s gift shop that is open throughout the year.
 This has a range of one-off gifts and attractive homewares made by artists living in the metropolitan Atlanta region.